kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ----------------------------------

 Since v10+, rasdaman supports binary ``min()`` and ``max()`` operations.
-For two MDD values (or evaluated MDD expressions), take the minimum / maximum for each pair of corresponding cell values in the MDDs.
+For two compatible coverages A and B they calculate a result coverage with the minimum / maximum for each pair of corresponding cell values of A and B.
 Example:

 .. code-block:: text

-  min(a, b)
+  min(A, B)

-where *a* and *b* are MDD values / expressions
+where A and B are coverage expressions.

 .. _positional_parameters_in_wcps: